JesusCasas024/README.md/robotics_programming/bash_shell.md

 less +name
 ```

-We have different commands to different actions where we are working in this programs,
+We have different commands to different needs when we are working in this kind of programs,
-each one has its purpose and we just need to learn about what does each one.
+each one has its main purpose and we just need to learn about what does each one and the way to write it.
-basically work with commands in general is just memorize the functions and avoid forget them.
+Basically, work with commands generally is just memorize the functions, how write each one and avoid forget them because
+we can make the error of use wrong the commands and then we will be confused.
-Using commands we can do a lot of things easily and there are a lot of guides to know how use them.
+We can do a lot of things with commands easily and there are a lot of guides to know how use them.
 This first weeks we saw this princpal commands to start working and learn what we can do.

 -This summary was created by Jesús Casas 2009024.
+-This file was modified by Jesús Casas to fix some gramatical errors and improve the text.